otp-demo/otp-gitops-apps/clusters/cluster-services/openshift-logging/README.md

 # Openshit Logging
-Openshift logging provide both the tools to collect logs from  a cluster and then to eithier store and process them locally using elasticsearch and kibana.
+Openshift logging provide both the tools to collect logs from  a cluster and then to either store and process them locally using elasticsearch and kibana.
 However this does not scale all that well when my clusters are used or they are ephemeral.
 The solution is aggregate logs to a central store outside the clusters.
-Openshift supports a number of differnt forwarding backends.
+Openshift supports a number of different forwarding backends.
  - elasticsearch
  - syslog
  - cloudwatch